 Misleading and deceptive conduct

-As a damning 868-page Federal Court judgment handed down in November 2021 subsequently concluded, following a case brought by corporate cop ASIC, the company, McDonald and fellow director Bane Hunter, engaged in misleading and deceptive conduct.
+As a damning 868-page Federal Court judgment handed down in November 2021 subsequently concluded, following a case brought by corporate cop ASIC, the company, Macdonald and fellow director Bane Hunter, engaged in misleading and deceptive conduct.

 Justice Michael Lee found “what might be described as a public-relations-driven approach to corporate disclosure on behalf of those wielding power within the company, motivated by a desire to make regular announcements of successful entry into agreements with a number of national and multinational enterprise clients.”